SmatMan/dashing/README.md

 ## Dashing is a beautiful personal dashboard that can run on anything with a web browser.
 It's made entirely on HTML, CSS, and JavaScript.
 It runs on Flask and Python.

+#### A fork of this project made by one of my best friends is accessible [here](https://github.com/Dannnington/miniboard).
+I'd reccomend you check it out if you want a standalone application with other features that Dashing might not include.

 ##### ⚠ Dashing is in active development.
 Expect bugs.

 ### Screenshots: